-9 BOARD OF DIRECTORS
+8 BOARD OF DIRECTORS

-- 9.1 The Trust is to have a Board of Directors.
-It is to consist of the Chairman, Executive Directors and Non-Executive Directors. - 9.2 The Board of Directors is to include: - 9.2.1 the following Non-Executive Directors: - 9.2.1.1 the Chairman, - 9.2.1.2 not less than 5 and not more than 8 other Non-Executive Directors including a representative of the Institute of Ophthalmology; - 9.2.2 the following Executive Directors, who must include a Registered Medical Practitioner and a Registered Nurse. - 9.2.2.1 A Chief Executive who shall be the Accounting Officer; - 9.2.2.2 A Finance Director; - 9.2.2.3 Not less than 3 and not more than 6 other Executive Directors - 9.2.3 The post of an Executive Director may be held by 2 individuals on a job-share basis (the executive positions of Registered Medical Practitioner and Registered Nurse cannot be shared between the two professions), but where such an arrangement is in force, the 2 individuals may only exercise 1 vote between them at any meeting of the Board of Directors. - 9.2.4 The power to appoint Non-Executive Directors and Executive Directors shall at all times be exercised so as to ensure that the aggregate voting rights vested in the Chairman and remaining
+8.1 The Trust is to have a Board of Directors.
+It is to consist of the Chairman, Executive

-Non-Executive Directors exceed the aggregate of those votes vested in the Executive Directors.
+8.2 The Board of Directors is to include:

-9.3 Only a member of a Public Constituency or the Patient Constituency is eligible for appointment as a Non-Executive Director save that this shall not apply to the initial chairman and non-executive directors appointed under paragraph 9.4.1 below.
+Non-Executive Directors:

-9.4 Appointment of the initial Chairman and initial Non-Executive Directors
+- 8.2.1 the Chairman, - 8.2.2 not less than 5 and not more than 8 other Non-Executive Directors including a representative of the Institute of Ophthalmology;

-- 9.4.1 The Membership Council shall appoint as the initial Chairman and initial Non-Executive Directors of the Trust, the chairman and non-executive directors of the Applicant NHS Trust for the unexpired period of their respective terms of office as chairman or non-executive director of the Applicant NHS Trust, or twelve months whichever is the longer unless they notify the Membership Council that they do not wish to be appointed. - 9.4.2 On expiry of the initial appointments under paragraph 9.4.1 above, the Membership Council shall appoint the Chairman and Non-Executive Directors in accordance with paragraphs 8.19 above and 9.5 below. - 9.4.3 The Board of Directors shall appoint one of the Non-Executive Directors as a Vice Chairman of the Board of Directors for such period, not exceeding his term of office as a Non-Executive Director, as the Board of Directors may specify on appointing him.
+Executive Directors:

-9.5 Appointment and removal of Chairman and other Non-Executive Directors
+- 8.2.3 A Chief Executive who shall be the Accounting Officer; - 8.2.4 A Chief Financial Officer; - 8.2.5 A Registered Medical Practitioner and a Registered Nurse. - 8.2.6 Not less than 3 and not more than 6 other Executive Directors - 8.2.7 The post of an Executive Director may be held by 2 individuals on a job-share basis (the executive positions of Registered Medical Practitioner and Registered Nurse cannot be shared between the two professions), but where such an arrangement is in force, the 2 individuals may only exercise 1 vote between them at any meeting of the Board of Directors. - 8.2.8 The power to appoint Non-Executive Directors and Executive Directors shall at all times be exercised so as to ensure that the aggregate voting rights vested in the Chairman and remaining Non-Executive Directors exceed the aggregate of those votes vested in the Executive Directors. - 8.3 Only a member of a Public Constituency or the Patient Constituency is eligible for appointment as a Non-Executive Director. - 8.4 Appointment and removal of Chairman and other Non-Executive Directors - 8.4.1 Subject to paragraph 8.4.3 below, the Membership Council at a General Meeting of the Membership Council shall appoint or remove the Chairman of the Trust and the other Non-Executive Directors. - 8.4.2 During any General Meeting of the Membership Council at which the Chairman may be removed, the Vice Chairman of the Board of Directors shall preside or, if the Vice Chairman of the Board of

-- 9.5.1 Subject to paragraph 9.5.2 below, the Membership Council at a General Meeting of the Membership Council shall appoint or remove the Chairman of the Trust and the other Non-Executive Directors. - 9.5.2 During any General Meeting of the Membership Council at which the Chairman may be removed, the Vice Chairman of the Board of Directors shall preside or, if the Vice Chairman of the Board of Directors is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest, the Vice Chairman of the Membership Council shall preside.
+Directors is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest, the Vice Chairman of the Membership Council shall preside.

-- 9.5.3 Removal of the Chairman or another Non-Executive Director shall require the approval of three-quarters of the members of the Membership Council. - 9.6 The validity of any act of the Trust is not affected by any vacancy among the Directors or by any defect in the appointment of any Director.
+- 8.4.3 Removal of the Chairman or another Non-Executive Director shall require the approval of three-quarters of the members of the Membership Council. - 8.5 The validity of any act of the Trust is not affected by any vacancy among the Directors or by any defect in the appointment of any Director.

-9.7 Remuneration and terms of office
+8.6 Remuneration and terms of office

-- 9.7.1 The Chairman and the Non-Executive Directors are to be appointed for a period of office in accordance with the remuneration and allowances and other terms and conditions of office decided by the Membership Council at a General Meeting. - 9.7.2 The Executive Directors shall hold offices for a period in accordance with the remuneration and allowances and other terms and conditions of office decided by the relevant committee of Non-Executive Directors.
+- 8.6.1 The Chairman and the Non-Executive Directors are to be appointed for a period of office in accordance with the remuneration and allowances and other terms and conditions of office decided by the Membership Council at a General Meeting. - 8.6.2 Non-executive directors may in exceptional circumstances serve longer than six years (e.g. two three-year terms), but may be subject to annual re-appointment. - 8.6.3 The Executive Directors shall hold offices for a period in accordance with the remuneration and allowances and other terms and conditions of office decided by the relevant committee of Non-Executive Directors.

-9.8 Disqualification
+8.7 Disqualification